rclai/meteor-lodash-replace-underscore/README.md

 I will try to spot and document any quirks I encounter as to how doing this will break Meteor due to they way Underscore and Lodash differ.
 For example, Underscore's `_.extend` will copy over prototypes where as Lodash's `_.extend` doesn't and therefore `iron:router` won't work properly.

 Also, I'll try to see if I can run the Meteor test suite.

+### Contributing

+It would be awesome if you guys would post issues or pull-requests to the `NOTES.md` file regarding certain things you've encountered.

+My hope is that Meteor will get a head start by using this information to (hopefully) transition to Lodash.